willcpope/CFP_Top_25/README.md

-# Analyzing Financial Success in the College Football Playoff
-Financial analysis of the four teams selected in the College Football Playoff from 2014 - 2017.
+TAnalyzing Financial Success in the College Football Playoff TFinancial analysis of the four teams selected in the College Football Playoff from 2014 - 2017.

 ## 2014 College Football Playoff
 * **Alabama** spent **$51M** to make the playoff and made a net revenue of **$45.9M** *(10th highest in FBS)*